ealhajm1/ealhajm1/README.md

 ---

-Outside of work: mathematical problem-solving, photography, football, and a movie watchlist that keeps growing faster than I can finish it.
+Outside of work: Ice Hockey, photography and a movie watchlist that keeps growing faster than I can finish it.